JAForbes/pgmg/readme.md

 By default, pgmg uses a single connection, this makes it much simpler for pgmg to set roles and other config and clean things up efficiently.

-However, when you doing large backfills you may want to split your work up into parallel transactions.
+However, for large backfills you may want to split your work up into parallel transactions.
 In this instance you can configure the `postgres.js` connection directly by exporting a connection options object.

 Check out the full documentation for postgres.js connection config [here](https://github.com/porsager/postgres)